Sincerekey/GI_10/README.md

 ## Intro

-This Node.js application allows you to easily manage your notes through the command line.
-It provides basic functionalities such as adding, removing, listing, and reading notes.
+This Node.js application allows you to manage your notes through the command line.
+Functionalities includes; adding, removing, listing, and reading notes.

 ## Features